Effective Friday, October 6

-The outdoor recreational fire restrictions that were implemented on July 22 are being lifted.
-This will take effect at 8 a.m.
-Friday morning, October 14, 2022.
+The outdoor recreational fire restrictions that were implemented on June 30 are being lifted.
+This will take effect at 8 a.m. on Friday morning, October 6.
 Due to the current and forecasted cooler and wetter conditions, restrictions for specified outdoor recreational fires (campfires, fire bowls, and fire pits) have been lifted for the Spokane County and Spokane Metro Area by order of the Spokane Metro Area Fire Marshals.

-The burn restriction lift will remain in place until weather and fire danger conditions change.
+The Fire Danger Rating will stay at Moderate until weather and fire danger conditions change.

 “We want to thank everyone for their compliance with the burn restrictions this summer,” said Spokane Valley Fire Department Deputy Fire Marshal, Brett Anderson.
 “It’s been a long, challenging wildfire season that began with a historic number of fires that were unrelenting – until now.
 But it is always made easier with citizen help and support.”

-Provided that people follow regulations, outdoor recreational fires, including campfires, are allowed in the City of Spokane, Spokane Valley, Airway Heights, Cheney, Liberty Lake, Millwood, and throughout all unincorporated areas of Spokane County.
+Provided that people follow regulations, outdoor recreational fires are allowed in the City of Spokane, Spokane Valley, Airway Heights, Cheney, Liberty Lake, Millwood, and throughout all unincorporated areas of Spokane County.

-Chimineas, portable outdoor fireplaces, or other patio/deck warmers are allowed as long as approved fuel (seasoned clean, dry firewood, briquettes, propane, or natural gas) is used and other requirements are satisfied.
+Chimineas, portable outdoor fireplaces, or other patio/deck warmers are allowed if approved fuel (seasoned clean, dry firewood, briquettes, propane, or natural gas) is used and other requirements are satisfied.
 The fire cannot be used for the purpose of debris disposal, including paper, natural vegetation, garbage, etc.

 Here are other requirements for outdoor fires: